Woodhaven Junction station: Station layout

-The elevated station, located on a trestle adjacent to 100th Street, was built with two concrete high-level side platforms, with staircases down to the street and the Atlantic Branch on either side of Atlantic Avenue.
-The underground station's design resembled an Independent Subway station, with tile work of the same design; the name mosaic reads "Woodhaven."
-South of the elevated station was a two-track wye, curving northwest from the Rockaway branch to merge with the Atlantic branch west of its station at about 96th Street.
+The Rockaway Beach Branch station, located on a trestle adjacent to 100th Street, was built with two concrete high-level side platforms, with staircases down to the street and the Atlantic Branch on either side of Atlantic Avenue.
+The underground Atlantic Branch station's design resembled an Independent Subway station, with tile work of the same design; the name mosaic reads "Woodhaven".
+A two-track connection between the branched curved from the Rockaway Beach Branch south of its station to merge with the Atlantic Branch west of its station at about 96th Street.

 Woodhaven Junction is one of two stations on the abandoned Rockaway Beach Branch still standing (the other being Ozone Park), while the underground Atlantic Branch station is still visible from passing trains.
 The now-abandoned LIRR substation is present on the south side of Atlantic Avenue west of the elevated line.
 The northern staircases to the elevated station are still visible.
-The former track junction and part of the Rockaway Branch right-of-way south to 97th Avenue has been paved over and is used as a school bus depot for the Logan Bus Company; the ramp and tunnel portal of the wye have been filled in.
+The former track junction and part of the Rockaway Branch right-of-way south to 97th Avenue has been paved over and is used as a school bus depot for the Logan Bus Company; the ramp and tunnel portal of the connection have been filled in.